The Penthouse: War in Life: Main

 Shim Su-ryeon: A graceful, elegant woman who is kind and thoughtful, despite her immense wealth.
 She and her husband, Joo Dan-tae, live in the penthouse of Hera Palace, making her the queen of the building's social clique.
 Learning of her husband's affair with Cheon Seo-jin and his involvement in the death of her daughter Min Seol-ah, she is determined to take revenge against him.
 Later in the series, she is also revealed to be the biological mother of Joo Seok-kyung.

-Na Ae-kyo: Business partner and mistress to Joo Dan-tae, lover to Jung Doo-man and the biological mother of Joo Seok-hoon.
+Na Ae-gyo: Business partner and mistress to Joo Dan-tae, lover to Jung Doo-man and the biological mother of Joo Seok-hoon.
 She bears a striking resemblance to Shim Su-ryeon and has a butterfly tattoo on her back.